 - consideration is given to the effects of the division of land on the site, on the neighbours and on the community as a whole.

 Once a severance has been approved, the new land parcels may be sold or resold without further approval.
 The only exception is if the severance approval authority has specified otherwise at the time of approval.

 WHERE DO I GO FOR A CONSENT?

 Severance approval is now the responsibility of and the applications are made directly to the City of Welland Committee of Adjustment.
-Prior to any application, you should consult with the City's Integrated Services - Planning Division Staff.
+Prior to any application, you should consult with the City's Infrastructure and Development Services - Planning Division Staff.
 They will provide you with information on special land severance requirements set out in the Official Plan and Zoning By-law.